-Frankfurt am Main to Berlin train information with Deutsche Bahn:
+Deutsche Bahn from Frankfurt am Main to Berlin train information:

 Enjoy a pleasant train ride from Frankfurt Am Main to Berlin on one of the numerous trains available on this popular route.
 Trains to Berlin from Frankfurt Am Main cover 262 miles (423 km), with the entire voyage taking approximately 4h 36min.
 On weekdays, you can find around 40 trains operating every day, with one or two trains departing Frankfurt (Main) Flughafen Regionalbahnhof train station each hour and three trains during the peak hours.
 If you want to take the quickest train possible to Berlin from Frankfurt Am Main, you can board a high-speed express train, such as ICE or IRE.
 This route is serviced by approximately 16 direct trains.

 If you plan to travel in the morning, you can board the first train from Frankfurt Am Main to Berlin, departing Frankfurt around 5.00 a.m. and arriving in Berlin around 10.00 a.m., having journeyed for approximately 4 h 46 min.
 If you have a busy schedule during the day, you can board the last train departing Frankfurt around 9.20 p.m.
 The last train will take longer because it involves about five layovers along the way.

 Frankfurt to Berlin is serviced by several trains, including ICE, IC, EC, and IRE, among others.
 The trip duration from Frankfurt to Berlin depends on the type of train and the nature of the journey.
 High-speed trains such as Intercity Express will take about 3h 52min to arrive in Berlin from Frankfurt.
 Slower trains with more than two transfers along the way will take around 6h 50min to cover the 262 miles (423 km).
 On average, this route will take approximately 4h 46min.